Three cheers for the Tulsi harvest! Celebrating in the garden with herbal elixirs.

 Community Collaborators:

-• Lincoln Acupuncture Project is somewhere I refer many clients to for a rage of health concerns.
-Cait is a very wise and experienced practitioner and Lincoln is lucky to have this gem in our community.
+Lincoln Acupuncture Project is a local clinic I refer my clients to for a range of health concerns.
+Cait is a skilled and experienced practitioner and Lincoln is lucky to have this gem in our community.

 Informational Handouts: